Lake Titicaca: Geology

-Underwater Archaeology
+Underwater archaeology

 Underwater excavations and surveys in and around Khoa reef, near the Island of Khoa, have recovered thousands of artifacts.
 These artifacts consist of ceramic feline incense burners, carved juvenile llamas, and well-crafted metal, shell, and stone ornaments.
-During the fifteenth and sixteenth centuries, Lake Titicaca was mythical place and the location of a pilgrimage complex for the Incas.
-Part of this complex included Khoa reef as a location where offerings dropped into the lake.
+During the fifteenth and sixteenth centuries, Lake Titicaca was a mythical place and the location of a pilgrimage complex for the Incas.
+Part of this complex included Khoa reef as a location where offerings were dropped into the lake.

 Climate

-Lake Titicaca has a borderline subtropical highland/alpine climate with cool to cold temperatures for most of the year.
+Lake Titicaca has a cold subtropical highland climate.
 The average annual precipitation is 610 mm (24 in) mostly falling in summer thunderstorms.
 Winters are dry with very cold nights and mornings and warm afternoons.
 Below are the average temperatures of the town of Juliaca, in the northern part of the lake.

 Islands

 Uros

-The "Floating Islands" are small, man-made islands constructed by the Uros (or Uru) people from layers of cut totora, a thick, buoyant sedge that grows abundantly in the shallows of Lake Titicaca.
+The "Floating Islands" are small, human-made islands constructed by the Uros (or Uru) people from layers of cut totora, a thick, buoyant sedge that grows abundantly in the shallows of Lake Titicaca.
 The Uros harvest the sedges that naturally grow on the lake's banks to make the islands by continuously adding sedges to the surface.

 According to legend, the Uru people originated in the Amazon and migrated to the area of Lake Titicaca in the pre-Columbian era, where they were oppressed by the local population and were unable to secure land of their own.
 They built the sedge islands, which could be moved into deep water or to different parts of the lake, as necessary, for greater safety from their hostile neighbors on land.

 Golden in color, many of the islands measure about 50 by 50 ft, and the largest are roughly half the size of a football field.
 Each island contains several thatched houses, typically belonging to members of a single extended family.
 Some of the islands have watchtowers and other buildings, also constructed of sedges.

 Historically, most of the Uros islands were located near the middle of the lake, about 9 mi from the shore; however, in 1986, after a major storm devastated the islands, many Uros rebuilt closer to shore.
 As of 2011, about 1,200 Uros lived on an archipelago of 60 artificial islands, clustering in the western corner of the lake near Puno, Titicaca's major Peruvian port town.
 The islands have become one of Peru's tourist attractions, allowing the Uros to supplement their hunting and fishing by conveying visitors to the islands by motorboat and selling handicrafts.